gvwilson/thirdbit/src/fiction/bear/index.md

 "I don't know," the sergeant said dully.

 "Hmph."
-Muddh up-ended the bag and shook it out onto the desk.
+Mukh up-ended the bag and shook it out onto the desk.
 He picked up one of the pebbles that rattled onto the desk, sniffed at it, then licked it as if it were a piece of candy.
 "Nope," he said.
 He picked up another.
 "Definitely not.
 Ah, here we are."
 He showed